 What is it?

-Probate is the court process of transferring a deceased individual’s property to the proper recipients.
-The court oversees the process to ensure that transfer of property is completed property.
+Probate is the court process of transferring a deceased individual’s property to the appropriate recipients.
+The court oversees the process to ensure that the transfer of assets is properly completed.
 Alliance Law & Counseling knows that the Probate Process can be difficult and intimidating for the family and friends of the deceased.
 Our attorneys work alongside our clients to help guide them through the Probate process.

 Probate: The entire process of administering a decedent’s estate.